-What area applies to you and the degree to which you may want to adjust your planning will depend on your individual circumstances.
+What area applies to you and the degree to which you may want to adjust your retirement planning will depend on your individual circumstances.

 If such changes mean your employer will probably start offering a 401(k) plan, you’ll likely want to take advantage of it.
 (Learn more: Why saving for retirement is important )

-If you already have some form of retirement savings plan, either through an individual retirement account (IRA) or a 401(k) savings plan through your employer, you’ll want to check dates and your plans.
+If you already have some form of retirement savings plan, either through an Individual Retirement Account (IRA) or a 401(k) savings plan through your employer, you’ll want to check dates and your plans.

-Generally, an annuity is a financial contract where, in exchange for a lump-sum payment or a series of payments, the annuity will make payments to you at a future date or series of dates.
+Generally, an annuity is a financial contract where, in exchange for a lump sum payment or a series of payments, the annuity will make payments to you at a future date or series of dates.
 Annuities tend to appeal to those who may be concerned about outliving their savings and want a guaranteed income stream in retirement.

 But annuities can vary widely in type and function.
 And what is appropriate for one person may not be appropriate for another.
-Many opt to consult a financial advisor for advice about what may fit into a specific retirement plan.
+Many opt to consult with a financial professional for advice about what may fit into a specific retirement plan.
 (Related: Does an annuity fit into your retirement plan? )

 Discover more from MassMutual …